rdz-oss/BattyBirdNET-Pi/README.md

 * Update your router firmware frequently (automatically is best) and setup your router firewall

 ### Saving your data
-If you are not comfortable on the command line you can use the Webinterfce (Tools- File Manager) and navigate to the folders
+If you are not comfortable on the command line you can use the Webinterface (Tools- File Manager) and navigate to the folders
 ```sh
 ### Save the detections database and extracted calls
 /home/bat/BirdNET-Pi/scripts/birds.db